rafaelhueb92/bff-file-handler-s3/README.md

 - This MVP is designed to validate the core functionality of the BFF Handler S3.
 - Future iterations will focus on scalability, security, and automation.
-- Contributions and feedback are welcome!
+- This project will be an article.